cylammarco/ETC_HomeWork/README.md

 # Build a HAWKI ETC

+Current implementation is not installable, but the struture is as close to installable as possible.
+The test, shell and example script can only run at the top level directory (where you find this script).

+It only works when there is internet connection because of the sky brightness calculation.

+Explicit third-party dependencies: `astropy`,  `hmbp`, `matplotlib`, `numpy` and `scopesim`.

 ### User Story:

 *Kieran wants to study the initial mass function of an open cluster in the Large Magellanic Cloud.